The Active Unit

 The Regiment - at the forefront of current operations

-The Honourable Artillery Company is the oldest surviving regiment in the British Army.
-The HAC is the only dedicated Surveillance and Target Acquisition (STA) Regiment.
-It has a demanding and vital role in the British Army providing discreet patrols to operate deep in hostile territory without support for extended periods.
+The Honourable Artillery Company (HAC) is the oldest surviving regiment in the British Army.
+The HAC is primarily an Intelligence Surveillance and Reconnaissance (ISR) Regiment.
+It has a demanding and vital role in the British Army providing discreet Surveillance Reconnaissance patrols to operate deep in hostile territory without support for extended periods.
 It provides target information and intelligence for the deep strike systems of the British Army and NATO (such as the Multiple Launch Rocket System and strike aircraft).
-The Regiment is organised into three Patrol Squadrons, a Headquarters Squadron, a Liaison Troop and a Regimental Band and Corps of Drums.
+The Regiment is organised into a Surveillance Reconnaisance Patrol Squadron, Two Light ISR Squadrons, an Airborne Light 105 Gun Battery, a Headquarters Squadron, a Communications Information Systems (CIS) Troop, a logistics Troop, Medical wing and a Regimental Band and Corps of Drums.
+Few other units have such a wide choice under one single cap-badge.

 The HAC has always got members deployed on operations in various different roles.
-They range from surveillance roles to FSTs (Fire Support Teams), radar and signals, intelligence and logistics.
+They range from surveillance roles to FSTs (Fire Support Teams), radar and signals, intelligence and logistics and infantry and mentoring.

 The Regiment also has a unique ceremonial role in the City of London providing the Saluting Battery at the Tower of London and Guards of Honour for State Occasions.